California wildfires have charred 1.2 million acres, with more than 100,000 evacuees

 President Trump declared a major disaster in the state over the weekend, which freed up federal aid that he once threatened to withhold because of what he has described as poor forest management.
 Many of the state’s woodlands, including some areas burning now, are managed by the federal government.

 In a midday briefing, Gov. Gavin Newsom (D) on Monday thanked Trump for the declaration.
-He called this “a critical week” for firefighting efforts with forecasts calling for considerably cooler weather but unpredictable winds.
+He described this as “a critical week” for firefighting efforts, with forecasts calling for considerably cooler weather but unpredictable winds.

 “We’re deploying every resource we have right now,” Newsom said.